cipherstash/cipherstash-dynamodb/README.md

 ## Indexing

 cipherstash-dynamodb supports indexing of encrypted fields for searching.
-Exact, prefix and compound match types are currently supported.
+Exact, prefix, and compound match types are currently supported.
 To index a field, use the `query` attribute:

 ```rust